vap-library/vap-library/policies/helmrelease-fields/README.md

 When there is no parameter custom resource the policy denys.

 # Parameter used by the policy
-The policy is using a mandatory custom resource (CR) kind called `VAPLibHelmReleaseEnforceFieldsParam`.
+The policy is using a mandatory custom resource (CR) kind called `VAPLibHelmReleaseFieldsParam`.

 # Example parameter
 ```
 apiVersion: vap-library.com/v1beta1
-kind: VAPLibHelmReleaseEnforceFieldsParam
+kind: VAPLibHelmReleaseFieldsParam
 metadata:
   name: example
   namespace: example